ballerina-platform/lsp4intellij/README.md

 ## User API

 ### Timeouts
-Lsp4IntelliJ language client has default timeout values LSP based requests, as shown below.
+The Lsp4IntelliJ language client has default timeout values for LSP-based requests as shown below.

 | Type     | Default timeout value(in milliseconds)|
 |----------|:-------------------------------------:|